Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Selection methods

 \subsection{Dynamical selection}

-With the wealth of information provided by the data from the \textit{Gaia} mission, one can hope to categorise stars based on their dynamical properties, removing the need to rely on abundance data, which is difficult to attain in similar quantities.
+With the wealth of astrometric data from \textit{Gaia}, one can hope to categorise stars based on their dynamical properties, removing the reliance on detailed elemental abundance data, which are difficult to attain in similar quantities.
+There are multiple ways of making a selection using dynamics.
+The `classical' approach is to model the thin and thick discs as separate quasi-isothermal distribution functions in action space and fit their structural and kinematic parameters simultaneously \citep{binney_models_2011, binney_dynamical_2012}.
+Authors sometimes mix dynamical and other data, like \cite{helmi_merger_2018}, who use energy and angular momentum data as supporting arguments to argue for their discovery of Gaia-Enceladus, or \cite{mackereth_origin_2019}, who use eccentricity combined with chemical abundances to categorise halo stars.